olasunkanmi-SE/IntelliSearch/README.md

 ## Roadmap

-- [x] Intelligent search capabilities
+- [x] Intelligent question-and-answer capabilities
 - [x] Integration with a large language model (LLM)
 - [x] Efficient storage and retrieval of document embeddings
 - [ ] Metadata enrichment for enhanced categorization and filtering